 - Shock Management

-Individuals seeking continuing education in the fire service.
+Individuals seeking continuing education in the fire service and emergency medical services.

 Continuing Education And Professional Credits

-- 2.00 hours – Texas Commission of Fire Protection (TCFP)
+- 2.00 hours – Texas Commission on Fire Protection (TCFP)

 - 2.00 hours – State Firefighters’ and Fire Marshals’ Association of Texas (SFFMA)